Credit Suisse sued over U.S. 'volatility' product losses

 "Credit Suisse did not engage in any conduct designed to mislead investors regarding XIV's value or cause the February 5, 2018, decline in XIV's price," the bank said.

-The bank's chief executive, Tidjane Thiam, has said the product was "legitimate" and said investors took their own risks on a trade that did not pan out.
+The bank's chief executive, Tidjane Thiam, has called the product "legitimate" and said investors took their own risk on a trade that did not pan out.

-But the investor, in a lawsuit filed in U.S. District Court in Manhattan, said Credit Suisse "manipulated" the notes by liquidating its holdings in various financial products to avoid a loss.
+Investors flocked to XIV, launched in 2010, for profits that grew in calm markets.
+XIV booked a 585 percent gain for the two years ended Feb.
+1.

+The market action that led to the trade's death in the Feb.
+5 reversal of fortune in U.S. markets that some investors called "vol-mageddon" is now being probed by securities regulators, Reuters has reported.

 (Reporting by Trevor Hunnicutt; Additional reporting by Jonathan Stempel; Editing by Leslie Adler)